rapid-sensemaking-framework/rsf-runner/README.md

 Each Contactable will represent an ability to bi-directionally communicate with a human, via the same API, independent of what technology and protocol is carrying the communications.

-Configurations for people will be given as arrays in `partipantsConfig`, and the Operators will carry out their operations, independent of what channels they are communicating via, thus enabling the full cross-platform cross-protocol solution.
+Configurations for people will be given as arrays in `participantsConfig`, and the Operators will carry out their operations, independent of what channels they are communicating via, thus enabling the full cross-platform cross-protocol solution.

 A `personConfig` object will be at a minimum something like:
 ```json